 Why Pursue FRM?

 CA is meant for those with a bent of mind for accounting (including but not limited to number crunching) along with a keen interest in auditing, tax management, strategic approach to financial matters.
-It takes at least 4 years to complete Chartered Accountancy (CA) course and is far more time consuming as compared to FRM, although much wider in scope as well.
-One can choose from an entire spectrum of career roles in accounting and financial auditing among other things and even start his or her own private practice on completing CA.
+It takes at least 4 years to complete the Chartered Accountancy (CA) course and is far more time consuming as compared to FRM, although much wider in scope as well.
+One can choose from an entire spectrum of career roles in accountingCareer Roles In AccountingMaking a career in accounting can fetch you multiple growth opportunities in the various disciplines of the accounting profession.
+You can become a finance and accounts manager, statutory auditor, tax manager/expert and certified public accountant (CPA). and financial auditing, among other things, and even start his or her private practice on completing CA.

-FRM is more of a natural choice for those with professional experience in risk management looking to enhance their skill sets and seek better opportunities.
-This credential which can be earned by clearing FRM Part I & Part II exams and demonstrate two years of relevant work experience.
+FRM is more of a natural choice for those with professional experience in risk management, looking to enhance their skill sets and seek better opportunities.
+This credential can be earned by clearing FRM Part I & Part II exams and demonstrate two years of relevant work experience.
 Though highly valued, its relevance is limited to the field of financial risk management.